 Admission to Graduate Study in Sociology

 Applicants have a few options.
 Undergraduates who majored in Sociology or a closely-related field (some Sociology required, evaluated on a case-by-case basis) with a GPA of 3.0 may apply for the two-year M.A. in Sociology program, or they may apply for direct entry into the Ph.D. in Sociology program.
 Students with M.A. degrees in Sociology or closely-related fields (evaluated on a case-by-case basis) with a graduate GPA of 3.25 may apply to the Ph.D. in Sociology program.
-To apply to either program, the student must submit personal and research statements, three reference letters, a writing sample, a CV, and official transcripts of all undergraduate and graduate academic grades to the department for review by the graduate admissions committee.
+To apply to either program, the student must submit personal and research statements, three reference letters, a writing sample, a CV, and official transcripts of all undergraduate and graduate academic grades to the school for review by the graduate admissions committee.
 Scores from the Graduate Record Examination (GRE) are required for consideration for admission and University-wide fellowships.

 Complete applications must be received by January 1.
 Admitted students begin the subsequent fall semester.
 Admission for the spring semester will be given only in exceptional circumstances.
 International students must achieve 550 or better on the paper-based TOEFL, 213 on the computer-based TOEFL, 80 on the internet-based TOEFL, and 6.5 on the IELTS.

 Persons seeking more information should email the current Director of Graduate Studies as listed on our website.
-Students can access our department website (sociology.siu.edu).
-Here you can find more information about the department, faculty, students, and the link for applications.
+Students can access our program website (sociology.siu.edu).
+Here you can find more information about the program, faculty, students, and the link for applications.
 For more information about graduate fellowships, which have January/February deadlines, and about financial assistance programs, see the Graduate School Website (gradschool.siu.edu/cost-aid).

 Admission from SIU Carbondale M.A. to Ph.D.
 Program